Andrei137/SortingVisualizer/README.md

 # Sorting Visualizer

 ## About
-A simple sorting visualizer made using SFML and C++.
+A simple sorting visualizer made using C++ and SFML.
+The project includes 24 algorithms, grouped by complexity.
+The user can choose the size of the array, the initial order of the array and the algorithm to be used.
+The project also includes a timer, which appears afer the algorithm finishes.
+Keep in mind that the timer shows how long it took to display the process, not how long it took to sort the array.

 ## Algorithms
 ### O(n^2)